Tax

 during the year to the SSAS) as long as this contribution is

 justified by the scheme actuary.
-For amounts greater than this
+For amounts of greater than £500,000 or 210% of the contribution paid in the previous period

-the corporation tax relief will be spread over a number of years
+the corporation tax relief will be spread over 2 or more accounting periods

 as follows: